fluxninja/aperture/docs/content/concepts/selector.md

 _Agent Group_ name together with _Service_ name determine the
 [service](#service) to select flows from.

+## Resources {#resources}

 ### Gateways Integration {#gateways-integration}

 Aperture can be integrated with [Gateways][gateway] to control traffic before that is routed to the upstream service.
-Gateways can be configured to send flow control requests to Aperture for every incoming request.
+Gateways should be configured to send flow control requests to Aperture for every incoming request.

 As the requests to Aperture are sent from the Gateway, the service selector has